Table of Contents

 3. Deep Cleansing Facials

-Ideal for those with congested or acne-prone skin, deep cleansing facials focus on purifying the skin by removing impurities, excess oil, and debris from the pores.
-These facials typically include steam, exfoliation, extractions, and purifying masks to promote clearer, healthier skin.
+Deep cleansing facials are ideal for those with congested or acne-prone skin.
+Deep cleansing facials focus on purifying the skin by removing impurities, excess oil, and debris from the pores.
+These facials include steam, exfoliation, extractions, and purifying masks to promote clearer, healthier skin.

 4. Brightening Facials